ZiweiGu/ZiweiGu.github.io/about.md

 <h1 class="h1">My Portfolio</h1>

-<p class="p">I'm excited about building machine learning models and developing all sorts of fun apps.
-You can find some of my projects on the sites below:</p>
+<p class="p">I'm very passionate about Natural Language Processing, Data Visualization, and Python Full Stack Development. <br>You can find some of my projects on the sites below:</p>

 <div id="icon_list">